SteveBarnett/human-centred/feedback.md

 ### Giving feedback

 - **Timely**.
 Give feedback as close to the event as possible, but choose the right time: when the person is likely to be receptive.
 - **Behaviours**.
 Have specific examples of behaviours, not traits or emotions.
 It's possible to objectively observe behaviour.
-Mention the results of behaviours.
+Describe the impact of behaviours.
-- **Actionable** and future-focused.
-Outline specific places for improvement and highlight successful behaviours and techniques.
-We can change the future, but we can't change the past.
+- **Actionable** and future-focused (we can change the future, but we can't change the past).
+Make specific requests for behaviour changes, or ask questions about current behaviour.
+Highlight successful behaviours and techniques.
 - **Relevant**.
 Align the feedback with the goal / objective.
 What's the problem that's trying to be solved?

 ### Receiving feedback